Wrongful Death Cases and Revenge

 Part of what spread this idea was the OJ Simpson murder trial that took place in 1994 and 1995.
 After Simpson was found Not Guilty, the families of the deceased pursued a wrongful death suit in 1997, which they won.

-In 2014 the lawyer for the plaintiff said Simpson has paid less than 1 percent of the settlement after 17 year.
+In 2014 the lawyer for the plaintiff said Simpson has paid less than 1 percent of the settlement after 17 years.
 While Simpson was worth an estimated $11 million in 1994, all of that money was gone, most of it spent on legal fees.
-While personal injury firms like Colucci, Colluci Marcus & Flavin work on contingency and only bill clients if they win, Simpson’s defense team had to be paid either way.
+While personal injury firms like Colucci, Colucci & Marcus, P.C. work on contingency and only bill clients if they win, Simpson’s defense team had to be paid either way.
 Efforts to collect money from Simpson have been largely unsuccessful.

 If that’s what happened when someone won a wrongful death suit against a rich celebrity, imagine trying to collect from a member of the general public.
 Most murderers don’t have a lot of assets to draw from, and it doesn’t matter if they had insurance.